ssrdio/SecureBank/README.md

 yoda@ssrd.io:test
 tester@ssrd.io:test
 ```
+## Ports
+- 80 on this port SecureBank is accessible
+- 1080 is maildev server for user registration
+- 5000 is hidden API

 ## CTF-Mode
 If you want to run SecureBank in CTF mode we have also prepared this option.
 It will create CTFd compatible export file.